google/gapid/test/swarming/README.md

 # Swarming: capture-replay tests on real Android devices

-This is a collection of shell scripts to run AGI tests on real Android devices.
+This is a collection of scripts to run AGI tests on real Android devices.

 We can access devices through Swarming, which is part of [LUCI](https://chromium.googlesource.com/infra/infra/+/master/doc/users/services/about_luci.md),